fbpx

 Why is the R&D Tax Incentive considered money for jam?

-For companies that are eligible, the R&D Tax Incentive can result in either a refund of real cash (i.e. money in your account), wipe off your company’s tax bill, or at least put a significant dent in it.
+For companies that are eligible, the R&DTI can result in either a refund of real cash (i.e. money in your account), wipe off your company’s tax bill, or at least put a significant dent in it.
 It’s money for jam because it’s a boost in cashflow without having to do any additional work or sell any additional products.
 You qualify by virtue of the things you do in the course of your every-day business.
 Who wouldn’t want that?

 Why do some accountants discourage you from claiming the R&D Tax Incentive?